 To keep credentials safe, two-factor authentication or passwordless authentication for users are good first steps.

-The most damaging attacker can come from within – a malicious insider.
+The most damaging attack vector comes from within – a malicious insider.
 Disgruntled employees, or even employees looking to make some extra money, can expose private company information through privileged misuse.

 By monitoring data and network access for odd behaviour, malicious insiders can be pinpointed and stopped before widespread damage can occur.

 Not all threats from within are malicious – some could simply be mistakes.
 Misconfiguration is an incorrect or suboptimal configuration of an information system or system component that may lead to vulnerabilities.
 For example, if an Amazon Web Services bucket is misconfigured, it could leave valuable data open to the public on the internet.
 It’s therefore fundamentally important to ensure it is configured properly.